 - Pictures of Early Pregnancy Symptoms - Slideshow

 - Pictures of Fetal Development - Slideshow

 - Find a local Obstetrician-Gynecologist in your town

-8 signs and symptoms of later pregnancy
+What are the later signs and symptoms of pregnancy?

 Many of the early symptoms of pregnancy can persist during the second and third trimesters, like mood changes, headaches, increased urination, backache, food cravings, and fatigue.
 Certain symptoms, like tender breasts and nausea, often improve as pregnancy advances.

 Additional symptoms of later pregnancy are related to the size of the growing uterus and weight gain.
 As with symptoms of early pregnancy, not all women experience all these symptoms, and women do not experience them to the same degree.